Skip to content

 Here are steps how to enable Playwright trace viewer for uploaded artifacts in Test Run:

-1. setup S3 Bucket (see dedicated documentationopen in new window)
+1. setup S3 Bucket (see dedicated documentation)

 2. enable third-party cookies in your browser